 4. You should not attend any gatherings, including gatherings of friends and families in private spaces, for example, parties, weddings and religious services.

-5. You should strictly avoid contact with anyone who is displaying symptoms of COVID-19 (a new continuous cough, a high temperature, or a loss of, or change in, your sense of taste or smell).The Government is currently advising people to continue to shield until 30 June 2020 and is regularly monitoring this position.
+5. You should strictly avoid contact with anyone who is displaying symptoms of COVID-19 (a new continuous cough, a high temperature, or a loss of, or change in, your sense of taste or smell).The Government advised people to continue to shield until 1 August 2020 and is regularly monitoring this position.

 |Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 – GOV.UK|